 The price of security - something to remember when traveling

-Europe is not equally secure
+Europe not equally safe

 How to avoid misfortune